Code-Institute-Submissions/Worlds-most-amazing-memory-game/README.md

 * game wasnt working on iphone so passed the css through an autoprefixer and it fixed the issues.

 ### known Bugs

+* the image sizing when the card is flipped is wrong. ive tried all sorts of things to change it like changinf from px to % then i tried to re size the images using photoshop and re load them back in but that didnt work either.
+I think the issue is coming from the way im flipping the cards using the css.

 ## Deployment: